droidicus/SOTW/README.md

 Download at least 1 full week of bank data that includes the Fri-Fri time period you want to analyze.
 More is fine, less is bad.
 Put CSV file in the repo directory.

 ## Help
-Execult the following to get the build-in help:
+Execute the following to get the build-in help:

 `pipenv run python calc_pay.py --help`